Slovenia | Biking

 - Bike downhill from the mountains around Kranjska Gora with amazing panorama and trails of all difficulties

 Slovenia's diverse terrain offers endless possibilities for mountain biking, whether you are an experienced rider searching for challenging single-trails or an easy-going cyclist who would like to explore the rolling hills of the Slovenian vineyards.
 All the way from the Adriatic Sea through the Alps to the Pannonian plains you can find a wide variety of lonely roads and trails for unforgettable biking holidays.

-All 15 biking activities in Slovenia
+1 biking activity in Slovenia

 Pick from these adventure packages